BOMBSHELL: Trump told Saudis to stop funding terror

 The US president continued his unique brand of personal communication with the American electorate by holding a rally in Cedar Rapids, Iowa on Wednesday.

-Near the conclusion of Wednesday’s speech to an enthusiastic crowd, Trump turned to discussion of his first foreign tour, which saw him meeting with the heads of 54 Muslim countries in the Saudi capital of Riyadh:
+Near the conclusion of his speech to an enthusiastic crowd, Trump turned to discussion of his first foreign tour, which saw him meeting with the heads of 54 Muslim countries in the Saudi capital of Riyadh:

 …you go to Saudi Arabia where I just came back – a monumental, epic trip.
 Because I said: You cannot continue to fund terrorism.
 And the king of Saudi Arabia who…is really a very special man, I mean that – he has taken it to heart.